HimbeersaftLP/ios-safari-remote-debug-kit/README.md

 ### Running

 1. Plug your iOS device into your PC via USB
-2. On Windows, open iTunes and mark the iOS device as trusted (pop-up asks for confirmation the first time you connect a new device)
+2. On Windows, open Apple Devices (formerly iTunes) and mark the iOS device as trusted (pop-up asks for confirmation the first time you connect a new device)
 3. On the iOS device, confirm that you trust the connection if asked
 4. Go to `Settings->Safari->Advanced->Web Inspector` and enable it
 5. Open the website you want to debug in Safari